DevExpress-Examples/out-of-maintenance-winforms-dashboard-data-extract-filtering/README.md

     Filters data loaded to a dashboard from the extract data source.
 The following expressions allows you to display only _Chai_ product: `[ProductName] = 'Chai'`.

-As a result the Grid dashboard item displays the sales of the _Chai_ product from the _Beverages_ category for each seller:
+As a result, the Grid dashboard item displays the sales of the _Chai_ product from the _Beverages_ category for each seller:

 ![extract-filtering-example](images/grid.png)